nbeerten/nbeerten/README.md

 # Hai, I'm nbert.
-Developing websites using HTML+ CSS (Custom or bootstrap) + JS (Vanilla) and server side functionally using PHP + MySQL.
+Developing websites using HTML + CSS (Custom or bootstrap) + JS (Vanilla) and server side functionally using PHP + MySQL.